“Girls can’t be drummers.” My 3-year-old daughter.

 She wasn’t sad; she wasn’t feeling excluded.
 This was just the simple reality for her because she had never seen a woman drummer before.
 Of course, girls can’t be drummers!

-The situation was remarkably similar for that female high school student.
+The situation was remarkably similar for that female high school student in my youth group.
 Every winter, we hosted a winter retreat for middle school and high school students.
-Every year, we invited a local pastor or youth pastor to be our speaker for the weekend.
+Every year, we invited a local pastor to be our speaker for the weekend.
 And every year, that pastor was a man.

-I realized what we had been unintentionally communicating to our students by this choice: girls can’t be pastors.
+I realized what we had been unintentionally communicating by this choice: girls can’t be pastors.
 So I decided it was time to invite a female pastor to be our speaker.

 (Side note for any pastors or event planners reading this: it was significantly more challenging to find a local female pastor for that weekend.
 It was tempting to give up and just default back to hiring a male pastor.
 But this scarcity of female pastors in comparison to male pastors highlights just how important it is to do the extra work, to go the extra mile to make our pulpits inclusive.)

 After weeks of reaching out and networking, we finally found a female pastor who agreed to be our speaker for the weekend.
 She was phenomenal and offered such a different voice and experience than any of the speakers before had brought.

 Just as importantly, the female high school students saw that women can, in fact, be pastors.